 Meanwhile, efforts to recruit a managing director for the project have so far been unsuccessful, with ELTH said to be unwilling to support the appointment.

-And with tensions already among staff in the south of the county, a suggestion from project leaders that the current configuration leads to blood tests being interpreted differently at separate sites (which made the local press) has raised temperatures even further.
+And with tensions already high among staff in the south of the county, a suggestion from project leaders that the current configuration leads to blood tests being interpreted differently at separate sites (which made the local press) has raised temperatures even further.

 - Acute care